sime/cv/README.md

 ### November 2013 - December 2013
-Founder for 135App
+Founder for 135App, Singapore

 * PhoneGap and AngularJS development

 ### April 2013 - September 2013
-Web Developer for Stealth mode eCommerce Company
+Web Developer for Stealth mode eCommerce Company, Singapore

 * Developing front and backend systems using Foundation and CakePHP respectively.
 * Converting requirements to Gherkin for BDD and CI with Travis CI.